esrodrigues01/Data-Scientist/README.md

 ##
 ### Projeto 1: Análises de dados na base de dados OLIST
 - Linguagem: Python, SQL, Postgres
-- Descrição: "Código-fonte de uma análise de dados com dados gerados por um banco de dados, usando python e SQL
+- Descrição: "Código-fonte de uma análise de dados com dados gerados por um banco de dados, usando python e SQL"
   English: Brazilian E-Commerce Public Dataset by Olist
 	Welcome!
 This is a Brazilian ecommerce public dataset of orders made at Olist Store.
 	The dataset has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.